Endemic to the Galápagos Islands and found throughout the archipelago, marine iguanas are the only true marine lizard in the world.

 Although chiefly vegetarian, they will take carnivorous opportunities that present themselves.
 They sometimes feed on animal matter that comes their way, such as sea lion placenta left on the rocks after a new pup is born.
 Yummy.
 Even more delicious is the thought of a hungry iguana munching on sea lion excrement, as they occasionally do.
 As a visitor to the Galapagos you will soon realise there is no shortage of this foul-smelling delicacy.

 Mating and egg-laying take place between January and March, the hottest months.
 On some islands the males display a deep red and sometimes also a turquoise colouration, displaying their readiness to rumble.
 Some females also turn red.
-Fights for dominance over land (not individual females) are common and take the form of exhausting displays of wrestling with interlocking heads, much like fighting stags.
+Fights for dominance over territory (not individual females) are common among male marine iguanas and take the form of exhausting displays of wrestling with interlocking heads, much like fighting stags.

 Recent records attest to the existence of a hybrid between marine and land iguanas in one place in Galapagos, South Plazas.
 They tend to live shorter lives and are mostly sterile although some females are believed to have reproduced.

 Hatchlings emerge from the sand and instinctively run straight to the rocks where they can be better camouflaged.
 They will not go swimming until they are older and stronger.

 They can live an average of 15 years and reach sexual maturity at around 2 years.

 Annually, they shed their skin, a process which takes about 3 months.
 At the end they are assisted by mocking birds, sally lightfoot crabs and finches that nibble away at the loose edges.
 The finches are also known to remove ticks, particularly off those iguana populations that live close to human settlements.